NullCode1337/PBRP_tree_j2xlte/README.md

 ME (For obvious reasons)

-djeman on Github (because I stole some of his j3xnlte BoardConfig props)
+Aditya KR on XDA (because I st- took some BoardConfig props)

 And of course, Pitch Black Recovery Project Team for building this amazing project.